 \subsection{Notation}

 Linear operators are denoted by calligraphic letters, e.g., $\mathcal X$.
-Finite-dimensional vectors and matrices are denoted with small and capital letters, respectively, e.g., $x$ and $X$.
-Subscripts are used to denote time indices e.g., $x_i$, and boldface letters denote the set of finite-dimensional vectors at all times, e.g., $\mathbf{x} = \{x_i\}_i$.
+We use $\{\cdot\}_{+}$ and $\{\cdot\}_{-}$ to denote the causal (lower triangular) and the strictly anticausal (strictly upper triangular) parts of linear operators, respectively.
+Finite-dimensional vectors and matrices are denoted with small and capital letters, respectively, e.g., $x$ and $X$, and $x^\ast$ denotes the conjugate transpose of $x$.
+If a matrix $X$ has only real eigenvalues, the maximal eigenvalue is denoted by $\lambda_{\max}(X)$.
+Subscripts denote time indices e.g., $x_i$, and boldface letters denote the vector consists of finite-dimensional vectors at all times, e.g., $\mathbf{x} = \{x_i\}_i$.